michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Show on Dashboard: Label and Value
 * Custom Options: `Auto, hour: 1 hour, day: 1 day, month: 1 month, year: 1 year`

-This variable will allows the user to manually select the granularity he/she wants to see on the graph.
-The `Auto` will cause selecting the granularity automatically based on selected time range.
+This variable will allow the user to manually select the granularity he/she want to see on the graph.
+The `Auto` will cause the selection of the granularity automatically based on the selected time range.

 **Variable 2: Query Granularity**